kyeotic/raviger/docs/api/useRoutes.md

 }
 ```

 This can be combined with the `overridePathParams` option to provide a value that is used even if a path parameter would match for the route.
-IN this example if `maybeGetUserId` returns an ID it will be provided to the `<User>` component instead of the value from the path.
+In the below example if `maybeGetUserId` returns an ID it will be provided to the `<User>` component instead of the value from the path, otherwise the route param will be used.

 ```jsx
 import { useRoutes } from 'raviger'